Azure/azure-rest-api-specs/README.md

 ## Next steps
 The next step in the process after a spec is completed is to generate SDKs and API reference documentation.
 If you're Microsoft employee, go to the [Azure SDK - Internal Wiki](https://aka.ms/jointhesdk) for more information.

-External Contributors can read [Getting Started with Azure API Specifications](https://github.com/Azure/azure-rest-api-specs/blob/master/documentation/getting-started-with-azure-api-specifications.md).
+External Contributors can read [Getting Started with OpenAPI Specifications](https://github.com/Azure/azure-rest-api-specs/blob/main/documentation/Getting%20started%20with%20OpenAPI%20specifications.md).

 ---
 _This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments._